Cognitive assessment & care plan services

 What it is

-During a cognitive assessment, your doctor may:
+During a cognitive assessment, the doctor or health care provider may:

 • Perform an exam, talk with you about your medical history, and review your medications.